Introduction to BPMN#

 Naming of elements#

 BPMN flow elements should be named using terms from the business domain of the process.
-Events are named to describe the business state of the process.
-Tasks (BPMN activities) are named using verbs to describe what actions to take in the process. sequence-flow-annotated.bpmn
+Events should be named to describe the business state of the process.
+Tasks (BPMN activities) are named using verbs to describe what actions to take in the process. sequence-flow-annotated.bpmn#

 Gateways and paths#

 BPMN gateways control which one of the available paths is taken at the time of execution.
-The exclusive gateway in the example allows only one path to be followed at a time (either to split or join the flow).
+The exclusive gateway in the example allows only one path to be followed at a time, either splitting or joining the flow. gateways-and-paths.bpmn#

 Conditional flows#

-With exclusive gateways, you can direct the flow of the process based on the results from the completed tasks.
-This already allows you to implement complex workflows beyond the plain
+With exclusive gateways, you can direct the flow of the process based on the results from completed tasks. sequence-flow-redux.bpmn#

 Concurrent tokens#

-BPMN token is a theoretical concept used to define the behavior of a process being performed.
+A BPMN token is a theoretical concept used to define the behavior of a process being performed.
 There can be any number of concurrent tokens in a single running process.
 For example, a parallel gateway creates a new token for each outgoing path.
-The process is only completed when all tokens have been consumed.
+The process is completed only when all tokens have been consumed. concurrent-tokens.bpmn#

 Inclusive gateway#